chrimack/RickAndMorty/README.md

 <tr>
 <td>

-  A wiki app for Rick and Morty using the amazing [Rick and Morty API](https://rickandmortyapi.com/)
+  A wiki app for Rick and Morty using the amazing [Rick and Morty API](https://rickandmortyapi.com/).
+Though most of the information comes from the API, a user can edit or update characters as well as add new characters, episodes, and locations.
 </td>
 </tr>
 </table>